Vought: 1990s to present

 Northrop Grumman, the successor to Northrop and Grumman, bought the Carlyle Group's Vought interest for $130 million in 1994.

-In 2000, Carlyle Group established Vought Aircraft Industries, Inc. It is primarily an aerostructures subcontractor.
+In 2000, Carlyle Group reincorporated Vought Aircraft Industries, Inc. and acquired the Northrop Grumman aerostructures business, reviving the Vought name.
+It is primarily an aerostructures subcontractor.
 Vought is heavily involved in the Boeing 747, Boeing 787 aircraft as well as supplying parts for the F-22 Raptor and F-35 Lightning II and the V-22 Osprey.
 In July 2003, the Aerostructures Corp., owned by the Carlyle Group and based in Nashville, Tennessee, merged with Vought.
 Vought's Nashville site supplies wing components for Airbus A319, A320, A330, and A340.

 Boeing announced in July 2009 that it had agreed to acquire the North Charleston, South Carolina, facility of Vought Aircraft Industries, where Vought builds sections 47 and 48 of the aft fuselage for Boeing's 787 Dreamliner.
 Boeing agreed to pay $580 million for the facility.

 In June 2010, the Carlyle Group sold Vought to the Triumph Group, an aerospace component manufacturer.
 The Vought acquisitions now operate as Triumph Aerostructures - Vought Aircraft Division.
 The Dallas/Grand Prairie facility was closed; operations moved to a new facility in Red Oak, Texas.